 2. Build a fort.
 Use your imagination – move the furniture around, throw some blankets over it and you’ve made one!
 You can also use cardboard for a frame – whatever you have will do.

-3. Introduce the kids to your favorite tunes and have a dance party right there in the family room.
+3. Help kids discover new music and have a dance party right there in the family room.
 It’s a great way to expand their music knowledge and get them moving on this otherwise lazy day.

 4. Spend some time in the kitchen, making lunch or dinner.
 Teach the kids something new on their day off from school.
 Throw a dessert recipe, like quick and easy chocolate cake, in the mix and you’ll be having fun in no time.